03 Surviving Filgore Valley

 Conall shook his head.
 “We can’t go back.
 We got to get out of here.”

-He stopped petting the cat and started walking north, not sure what the animal was going to do.
+He stopped petting the cat and started walking, not sure what the animal was going to do.
 It watched Josah for a moment, as he walked away.
 Then it trotted to catch up with the boy and slowed his pace once he reached his side.

-The group was unusually quite walking through the forest in single file.
+The group was unusually quiet, walking through the forest, one following the other.
 The trees were alive again with activity.
 There were occasional sounds of snapping twigs or rustling bushes along the way.
 Caleb, who was at the end of the line, kept looking behind him but never saw the other Dragoons.